odevsa/aha/README.md

 ## Before Install

-Maybe this have more applications then you need, so you may want do the `Manual Install` and modify the [common/vars/main.yml](common/vars/main.yml) file `Run ansible`
+Maybe this has more applications then you need, so you may want to do the `Manual Install` and modify the [common/vars/main.yml](common/vars/main.yml) file before `Run ansible`

 ## Automatic Install

 ```
-sh -c "$(curl -fsSL https://raw.githubusercontent.com/raphaelbruno/arch-hyprland-ansible/master/install.sh)"
+sh -c "$(curl -fsSL https://raw.githubusercontent.com/raphaelbruno/arch-hyprland-ansible/main/install.sh)"
 ```

 ## Manual Install